Professional Opportunities Development Funding

 POD Funding GuidelinesClick or enter to reveal information below

 All applicants are responsible for reading all the information on this website before applying, and will be held to the standards elucidated.
 Please use the GPSC Club and POD Funding Flow Chart if you are confused about which type of funding to apply for.

-- At least three UA graduate and/or professional students must be directly involved in the event for which funding is sought.
+- At least three UA graduate and/or professional students (in good academic standing) must be directly involved in the event for which funding is sought.

 - A graduate and/or professional student can only be directly involved in one successfully funded POD project or event per fiscal year.
 Directly involved is defined as being listed on a previously funded application.

 - The event or project being funded must take place within six months of the application deadline.

 - Speaker honoraria may be funded up to $500, with additional funding for travel and lodging as deemed reasonable.
 Honoraria should be based on the speaker, the number of anticipated attendees and the size of the event.
 Lodging may only be provided for the days the speaker is committed, plus one night.
 The funded amounts for speaker honoraria and lodging are determined on a case-by-case basis.